Herbal Compress Massage, in Thailand called Luk Pra Kob, and also referred to as Herbal Ball Massage, can be applied hot or cold.

-Important in the application of herbal packs and compresses is the selection of herbs with certain therapeutic qualities, which all depends on the kind of ailment or discomfort the therapist intends to treat.
-Typically, a mix of dry herbs is wrapped in a compress (traditionally a cotton cloth), then steamed, and when hot, applied to the body by pressing, gliding or smearing in circular, linear or rolling movements.
+Important in the application of herbal packs and compresses is the selection of herbs with certain therapeutic qualities, which depends on the kind of ailment or discomfort the therapist intends to treat.
+Typically, a mix of dry herbs is wrapped in a compress (traditionally a cotton cloth), then steamed (in a bamboo or electrical steamer), and when hot, applied to the body by pressing, gliding or smearing it in circular, linear or rolling movements.

 Thus, in cases such as mentioned above, applying hot therapies beforehand can prove to be very beneficial to prepare a client for deeper therapeutic work.
 Thai hot herbal compresses applied along the Sen Lines and joints are an excellent way to do this.

-Mind that cold herbal compresses may be applied also, depending on the goal of the treatment.
-In any case, cold compresses are commonly used with acute inflammations, wounds, or other injuries to “cool down” the area and lead surplus or stagnant energy away from the area.
+Mind that cold herbal compresses may also be applied, depending on the goal of the treatment.
+In any case, cold compresses are commonly used with acute inflammations, wounds, or other injuries to “cool down” body parts to lead surplus or stagnant energy away from the area.